peshoni/softuni-react-2025/README.md

 ```

 #### Note!
 The application was built for educational purposes - a demonstration of what was learned from the SoftUni course ReactJS-october-2025, and has basic functionality to demonstrate working with roles, tables, and CRUD operations, covering the exam assignment.
-It also has conceptual issues and lacks security.

 ### Thanks for your attention.